Komsomolets (ARFO)

 - Weight: 1000 grams

-The camera has a format of 6.5×9 cm and is intended for beginners.
-In the Komsomolets camera, the lens stand is greatly simplified, the frame viewfinder is entirely located on the rear standard of the body.
+The Komsomolets camera was designed for beginners and features a 6.5×9 cm format.
+To simplify production and reduce costs, the lens stand was greatly simplified, and the frame viewfinder was integrated entirely into the rear standard of the camera body.

 Although the camera is simple, the quality is not worse than in previous versions, that is, ARFO-4 and earlier.
 These cameras are also quite difficult to find in online stores in good condition and at an affordable price.